The School for Champions is an educational website that shows you how to achieve your dreams.

 The International (SI) units for density are kilograms per cubic meter (kg/m3).

-When the density is small—such as the case with gases—metric units for density can be stated in grams per cubic centimeter (g/cm3).
+When the density is large—such as the case with solids—metric units for density can be stated in grams per cubic centimeter (g/cm3).

 Note that sometimes cm3 is designated as cc for cubic centimeters.